 You will need to transfer your membership to your new location.
 Please let both your original local and state societies know of your move, and then contact the local and state dental society at your new location.
 Your national ADA membership will continue, but please update your address, telephone, and email contact information in order to keep your publications and other member communications coming your way.

 ADA members who retire from the practice of dentistry and do not earn income from performing any dental-related activity become eligible for retired membership the year following retirement.
 An affidavit of retirement is required to be submitted to your state dental society (or to the ADA, if you are a direct member).
-Retired members pay twenty-five percent (25%) of the full active dues and any mandatory assessment.
+Retired members pay twenty-five percent (25%) of the full active membership cost and any mandatory assessment.